Chinese architecture: Miniature models

 Although mostly only ruins of brick and rammed earth walls and towers from ancient China (i.e. before the 6th century AD) survive, information on ancient Chinese architecture (especially wooden architecture) can be discerned from clay models of buildings created as funerary items.
 This is similar to the paper joss houses burned in some modern Chinese funerals.
-The following models were made during the Han Dynasty (202 BC – AD 220):
+The following models were made during the Han dynasty (202 BC – AD 220):

 During the Jin dynasty (266–420) and the Six Dynasties, miniature models of buildings or entire architectural ensembles were often made to decorate the tops of the so-called "soul vases" (hunping), found in many tombs of that period.

 Culture

 Beyond China's physically creative architecture techniques lies an "imaginary architecture".
 This imaginary architecture reflected three major principles that carry messages about the relations between inhabitants, society, and the cosmos, and that depict gender power imbalances.

 Confucius

 The first design principle was that the Chinese house was the embodiment of Neo-Confucian values.
 These collaborative values were loyalty, respect, and service.
 They were depicted through representations of generations, gender, and age.
-Unlike western homes, the Chinese home was not a private space or a place separated from the state.
-It was a community in itself that sheltered a patrilineal kinship clan.
-It was quite common for houses to shelter "five generations under one roof."
+The Chinese home was a community in itself that sheltered a patrilineal kinship clan.
+It was quite common for houses to shelter "five generations under one roof".
 Social concepts reflected the Five Relationships between "ruler and subject, father and child, husband and wife, elder and younger brother and friends."
 The unequal relationship between the superior and subordinate in these relationships was emphasized.
 The relationship between husband and wife was patriarchal.
 The husband was required to treat the spouse with kindness, consideration, and understanding.